After 38 hours of research evaluating 56 products, we picked American Crew Forming Cream as our top choice.

 Cover all of your hair, using a comb if your hair is on the thicker side.
 You can always tousle your hair once you have the product distributed to get the definition you want.

-Once you’ve applied all the product you need, it’s not a bad idea to add a hair dryer to the mix for a softer – even more natural look (and perhaps even a little extra hold).
+Once you’ve applied all the products you need, it’s not a bad idea to add a hairdryer to the mix for a softer – even more, natural look (and perhaps even a little extra hold).

 Run your fingers through your hair while drying to lift and add texture to your hair.
 When your hair is dry, be sure to use a comb or your fingers to complete the style.